“Daniel Talbert is a top-notch attorney... he has a never-give-up approach even when things look bleak.”- Roger T.

-At Teddy, Meekins & Talbert, our North Carolina criminal defense attorneys have extensive experience handling embezzlement and larceny charges.
+At Teddy, Meekins & Talbert, P.L.L.C., our North Carolina criminal defense attorneys have extensive experience handling embezzlement and larceny charges.
 We have a deep understanding of the relevant criminal statutes and criminal law process.
 Our team has the skill and experience needed to craft the best available defense strategy on your behalf.

 To set up your fully confidential legal consultation, please contact us today.
 From our office, we represent clients throughout the region, including in Lincolnton and Rutherfordton and in all communities in Cleveland County, Lincoln County and Rutherford County.